Jack Carlin

 With senior squad members on an extended break in the aftermath of the Rio Olympics, Carlin was selected for the elite UEC European Track Championships alongside Owens and Truman, with the trio taking an excellent silver in Saint-Quentin-en-Yvelines, France in 2016.

-Their good form continued as the UCI World Cup season began - with a stunning gold medal in the team sprint in the opening round in front of a passionate home crowd in Glasgow before the young riders proved their victory was not a one-off by also taking the win in the second round, one week later in Apeldoorn.
+Their good form continued through the following UCI World Cups - with a stunning gold medal in the team sprint in the 2016 opening round followed by another win in the second round, one week later in Apeldoorn.

-Carlin's successes continued into 2018 as he staked his claim for a place in the upcoming 2020 Olympics - winning his first world championship medal, a silver, at the UCI Track Cycling World Championships in Apeldoorn as part of a five-man team sprint squad alongside Kenny, Hindes, Owens and Truman.
+Carlin's successes continued into 2018, winning his first world championship medal, a silver, at the UCI Track Cycling World Championships in Apeldoorn as part of a five-man team sprint squad alongside Kenny, Hindes, Owens and Truman.

 Following that performance, Carlin turned to individual events - and produced a sensational performance to win silver in the sprint, beating Max Levy and Ed Dawkins on his way to the final, where Australia's Matthew Glaetzer took gold after a thrilling battle.